posix88/CodeVerifier/README.md

 ### Customization

-You can create your own style creating a new `defaultStyle`
+You can create your own style creating a new `SecureCodeStyle`

 ```swift
   var myStyle: SecureCodeStyle {